BitcoinDesign/Guide/guide/transactions/structure-and-lifecycle.md

 The smallest transaction is about 226 virtual bytes, and the lowest fee is 1 satoshi.
 This means the transaction would be 226 satoshis.

-{% include picture.html
-   image = "/assets/images/transactions/placeholder.png"
-   retina = "/assets/images/transactions/placeholder@2x.png"
-   mobile = "/assets/images/transactions/placeholder.png"
-   mobileRetina = "/assets/images/transactions/placeholder@2x.png"
-   alt-text = ""
-   width = 1600
-   height = 900
-   layout = "full-width"
-%}

 ##### Reader Notes

 - There is no fixed fee, or percentage based fee with bitcoin on-chain transactions.
-- The smallest fee you can pay is 226 satoshis but the smallest amount you can send is 5460 satoshis.
+- The smallest fee you can pay is 226 satoshis
+- The smallest amount you can send is 5460 satoshis.

 Minimum relay fee — need the output amounts